 9. Make Frost

 Nothing beats making frost at home!
-This is one science experiment that is sure to get an exhilarating reaction from kids across ages.
+This is one STEM activity that is sure to get an exhilarating reaction from kids across ages.

 Easy- peasy to do, all it needs is a little patience and the following pantry items: